lawrencegripper/azbrowse/docs/design/README.md

 It listens to a `pub/sub` style bus of messages published by the `internal/pkg/eventing/eventing.go` package.

-Each message has a `ttl`, `status` etc. It translates these to displayed text color, icons and ensures they're displayed for the correct amount of time.
+Each message has a `ttl`, `status` etc. It translates these to displayed text colour, icons and ensures they're displayed for the correct amount of time.

 ### `help`

-This is the simplist view it shows the help for which keys do what.
+This is the simplest view it shows the help for which keys do what.

 ## Status and Notifications (and a bit of recovery/automation package)